Skip to main content

 Julius Caesar - History, Characters and plot analysis- All in one

 Julius Caesar formed alliance with Pompey and Crassus to rule over Rome.
 After Caesar's victory in the Gaelic war, he was instructed not to cross the Rubicon river with his army.
-However, Caesar crossed the river with his army and began the civil war. ( From here evolved the idiom 'To cross the Rubicon which means to cross a certain point from where the already taken decision can not be withdrawn'.)
+However, Caesar crossed the river with his army and began the civil war. ( From here evolved the idiom 'To cross the Rubicon which means to cross a certain point from where the already taken decision cannot be withdrawn'.)
 Fearing attack from Caesar, Pompey fled out of Rome but his 'Yes Men' (Cassca, Cassius, Dacius Brutus and many other Senators) still stayed in Rome.
-Marcus Brutus was a noble man, not a 'Yes Man' of Pompey but he wanted Democracy in Rome when the common people loved Caesar. forced Pompey.
+Marcus Brutus was a noble man, not a 'Yes Man' of Pompey but he wanted Democracy in Rome when the common people loved Caesar.
 To listen to the historical backdrop of Julius Caesar Historical character Julius Caesar and Shakespeare's Julius Caesar have some differences.
-However, the difference was purposefully created by Shakespeare to make the play stageable.
-T o listen to the factual diffe...
+However, the difference was purposefully created by Shakespeare to make the play stage-able.
+T o listen to the factual difference between r...

 Virtually True - Analysis with an insight into Disruptive Technology